Another month into our food box subscription from Marley Spoon. Some hits and misses: here is a selection of pics and general observations.

-This one was the least favourite.
+This one was the least favorite.
 It tasted okay-ish, but the measures from the liquids were off; there was no way that in the prescribed cooking time it could even get close to thicken, so it came out quite soupy and ruined the crispy panko coating when served.
-It also came with a beetroot and sour cream dip that was quite overpowering, so a couple of tablespoons was all we used of about half a liter of dip…
+It also came with beetroot and sour cream dip that was quite overpowering, so a couple of tablespoons was all we used of about half a liter of dip…

 Celery mash with Brussels sprouts and chipolata sausages (8/10)

-Tomato soup with thyme, croutons and stir fried beef (6/10)
+Tomato soup with thyme, croutons and stir-fried beef (6/10)

 The soup itself was nice, but not really special.
-Pan frying croutons from a “raw” bake-off baguette was new to me, but worked nevertheless.
-The beef strips turned out rather chewy, as I kind of anticipated when reading through the recipe; you simply cannot expect them to stay tender after flash frying them for 2 minutes, resting for 15-20 minutes and bunging them into the soup to reheat again before serving them.
+Pan-frying croutons from a “raw” bake-off baguette was new to me but worked nevertheless.
+The beef strips turned out rather chewy, as I kind of anticipated when reading through the recipe; you simply cannot expect them to stay tender after flash-frying them for 2 minutes, resting for 15-20 minutes and bunging them into the soup to reheat again before serving them.